matter123test/viascii/README.md

 # Introduction

-viascii is an video to ascii converter
+viascii is an video to ascii converter (the code is kinda shitty though)

 __SAMPLE VIDEO:__